 Decisions.
-We make them everyday.
+We make them every day.
 It all starts when we wake up – our brain begins its daily routine, the adventure towards known and unknown.
 We decide on what to have for breakfast, what to wear, take a bus or drive or walk… Some of such decisions are trivial and routine based.
 They do no longer require any cognitive effort.

 Everyday I get up, shower, have my cereal and drink a cup of coffee (I wish my breakfast would look like the one on the photo…)

 However, some of our decisions require more.
 For instance, when we want to paint our house.
 We have to decide what paint color will be the best – therefore, we consider the decision outcomes.
 Maybe it should be pink because of the newborn child, or maybe white because it goes well with everything, or we want to stay trendy and use a different color on each wall?!
-But the color may be not the only one factor influencing such decision.
+But the color may not be the only factor influencing such a decision.
 We may also consider how much does the paint costs, or its brand, reputation of the store, an opinion of the store adviser or our friend.
 The factors taking part in the decision-making process can be countless.
 But what does it have to do with privacy?

 Well, our privacy decisions are very similar to the decisions on our day-to-day activities.
 The assistive character of technologies, the fact that they are present in almost every aspect of our life increases the number of privacy decisions.
-Due to the ubiquitous technologies frequently, we may not even be aware of privacy choices we make.
+Due to the ubiquitous technologies frequently, we may not even be aware of the privacy choices we make.

-Although I would like to, in this post I am not going into the details of rational decision making, the theories of behavioral economics or various psychological biases that accompany decision-making process (trust me, I will be writing a lot about it in the near future!).
+Although I would like to, in this post I am not going into the details of rational decision making, the theories of behavioral economics, or various psychological biases that accompany the decision-making process (trust me, I will be writing a lot about it in the near future!).
 Here, I would like to emphasize how difficult it is to decide upon our digital information privacy.
 As I have tried to demonstrate in my previous post about the history of privacy, privacy is a complex notion that requires consideration of the context.
 Consequently, the matter of privacy decision-making is also complicated.

 I promised not to talk about the theories, however, I must mention at least one.
 Some of the past research showed that rational decisions may be based on the cost and benefit calculus.
 For instance, according to the theory of expected utility (ExpU) (normative theory of how people should make decisions) each of the possible decision outcomes is weighted, and its average values are being compared and a preferable option is selected (this is a very simplified description).
-However, as it has been demonstrated by Kahneman & Tversky, such theory produces faulty predictions in many of the real-life situations.
+However, as it has been demonstrated by Kahneman & Tversky, such theory produces faulty predictions in many real-life situations.
 It is also unsure whether ExpU is a suitable theory to use to predict people’s choice.